-General information about the disciplinary process and suspension can be found on the ACAS website or in their guide.
+General information about the disciplinary process and suspension can be found on the ACAS website.
 For specific guidance please consult your employers human resources manual or union.

 Various people will need to be informed that an allegation has been made, regardless of whether a suspension has taken place or not.
 Decisions will be based on who needs to know and taking into consideration, as far as possible, the issues of confidentiality.

 The following individuals will be informed that an allegation has been made and the likely course of action:

 There may be occasions when the police will decide the appropriate timing for the above individuals to be notified.

 On those occasions where the matter becomes common knowledge or subject to speculation it may also become necessary to issue a brief and accurate statement for parents, children, and the public.
 However, it is for the Strategy Meeting to make this decision and you will be informed in advance.

 It may also be appropriate to release a press statement for the media during and/or at the conclusion of any investigation; however, where possible you will be informed in advance.

 If a decision is made for you to return to work, arrangements will be made to lift the suspension, where one is in place.
 You should be involved with your union or professional body representative (as applicable) in planning your supported return to work.
 This may include discussion of opportunities for future training and development, guidance and support.

 Your employers must retain key documents, relating to an investigation, in a secure place.
 A record will also be kept by the LADO on a secure database.
 If involved, Children's Social Care and the Police will also keep records on a secure database.